-Noisy inputs would require the integrator gain of the continuous solver to be lowered, such that high-frequency components in the input signals are attenuated but potentially resulting in lagged estimates.
+Noisy inputs would require the integrator gain of the continuous solver to be lowered such that high-frequency components in the input signals are attenuated but potentially result in lagged estimates.
 For the iterative solver, noisy inputs would increase the computational cost in terms of the higher number of iterations to converge to a solution.

-Fortunately, as the role of the aerodynamic power estimation (with a bonus of rotor speed filtering) and wind speed estimate solving are decoupled in this study, the task to ensure low-noise and accurate wind speed estimate relies mostly upon the tuning of the former subcomponent.
+Fortunately, as the roles of the aerodynamic power estimation (with a bonus of rotor speed filtering) and wind speed estimate solving are decoupled in this study, the task to ensure a low-noise and accurate wind speed estimate mostly relies upon the tuning of the former subcomponent.
 This way, few iterations and strict error tolerances of the iterative algorithm can be maintained.
 Such a condition also benefits the wind speed estimate of the continuous solver; however, as it requires a high gain to maintain good estimation quality, it is still prone to having the above-mentioned sampled-time system artifacts.

-Hence, for the final and optimal design of the power balance wind speed estimation in this work, the combination of the state estimation-based aerodynamic power estimator and iterative single-step wind speed solver is chosen and is evaluated next in mid-fidelity simulations.
+Hence, for the final and optimal design of the power balance wind speed estimation in this work, the combination of the state-estimation-based aerodynamic power estimator and iterative single-step wind speed solver is chosen and evaluated next in mid-fidelity simulations.

-6 Mid-Fidelity Simulation Setup and Results
+6 Mid-fidelity simulation setup and results

 With the power balance wind speed estimation design finalized, this section covers the mid-fidelity validation of the proposed algorithm.
-The details of the simulation setup are covered in Section 6.1, and the validation results are discussed in Section 6.2.
+The details of the simulation setup are covered in Sect.
+6.1, and the validation results are discussed in Sect.
+6.2.
+All code and data used to implement and validate the proposed wind speed estimation framework are openly available via Zenodo (Pamososuryo et al., 2024).

-6.1 Simulation Setup
+6.1 Simulation setup

 The simulation setup for the mid-fidelity wind speed estimator validation in this work uses the open-source simulation code OpenFAST v3.5.3 (Jonkman et al., 2024), the development of which is led by the National Renewable Energy Laboratory (NREL).
-OpenFAST couples several nonlinear aero-hydro-servo-elastic computational modules by which realistic and

-570 complex wind turbine dynamic responses can be simulated with high accuracy.
+OpenFAST couples several nonlinear aerohydro-servo-elastic computational modules by which realistic and complex wind turbine dynamic responses can be simulated with high accuracy.
 For the validation purposes of this work, the AeroDyn, ServoDyn, ElastoDyn, and InflowWind modules of OpenFAST are used.
-The BeamDyn module, capable of simulating blade structural dynamics including blade torsion and bend-twist coupling, is not considered in this work; otherwise, higher-dimensional coefficient tables would have been necessary, as discussed in Lazzerini et al. (2024) (see also Remark 1).
-Future work shall include BeamDyn module usage, where higher-dimensional coefficient tables are required for validations.
+The BeamDyn module, capable of simulating blade structural dynamics, including blade torsion and bend-twist coupling, is not considered in this work; otherwise, higher-dimensional coefficient tables would have been necessary, as discussed in Lazzerini et al. (2024) (see also Remark 1).
+Future work will include the BeamDyn module, where higher-dimensional coefficient tables are required for validations.

-Concerning the degrees of freedom (DOFs) of the simulated wind turbines, the following are activated: 575
+Concerning the degrees of freedom (DOFs) of the simulated wind turbines, the following are activated:

-- generator;
+- the generator

-- drivetrain rotational-flexibility;
+- the drivetrain rotational flexibility

-- first and second flapwise blade modes;
+- the first and second flapwise blade modes

-- first edgewise blade mode;
+- the first edgewise blade mode

-- 580

-- first and second fore-aft tower modes; and
+- the first and second fore-aft tower modes

-- first and second side-side tower modes;
+- the first and second side-side tower modes.